Stuart Price on Creating Hits with UAD Plug-Ins

 That’s possible.
 It’s more like a kind of temptation.
-For example, there was a store in London that once created one of the biggest analog synth collections in the country and assembled it in their basement.
-You could get free time there if you bought product from the shop.
+For example, there was a store in London that once amassed one of the biggest analog synth collections in the country and assembled it in their basement.
+You could get free time there if you bought products from the shop.
 So you had this sort of gluttonous synth porn store.
 I think anyone who went in there emerged completely overwhelmed and empty handed because firstly it's hard to jump in the deep end with a Moog Modular and expect to get any decent results out of it 30 minutes later and, secondly, the level of distraction just made it one big unfocused head job for anyone.
 In many ways, software can be like that too.

 How did you transition to producing?

 It branched off from remixing.
 I love reworking songs and ideas into new directions, and doing that is an element of modern production itself.
 The two are not dissimilar — you are always trying to improve your ideas until you get something really good.
 I started producing a lot of the artists I worked with because of the remixes I had done for them, like the Killers’ “Mr. Brightside.”
 The band liked it, so we met up at a concert and made plans to work together more.

 Why have you recorded under pseudonyms like “Jacques Lu Cont” and “Les Rythmes Digitales?”

 A few reasons; a pseudonym allows you to pursue a stylistic idea, it’s a world you can disappear into outside of your own.
 The music can have its own personality, just like the pseudonym.

 Pseudonyms can also be like album titles.
 You have a new direction and instead of putting it under this one big umbrella you use the pseudonym to name that record.
 In many ways, using pseudonyms allows the music to live on its own merits, because there might be less preconceptions about other material you have done.